Transforming Elings Park’s Landscape

 A big thank you to Elings Park for their commitment to removing invasive plants and restoring native habitats and to Channel Islands Restoration for helping us inspire a community of volunteers and rally together to do this important work.

-We’d also like to thank Southern California Edison, Santa Barbara Foundation, John and Gwen Smart Foundation, and The Walter J. and Holly O. Thomson Foundation for their support of this restoration project.
+We’d also like to thank the Amon Foundation, John S. Kiewit Memorial Foundation, Edison International, Walter J. and Holly O. Thomson Foundation, Santa Barbara Foundation, Smart Foundation, and Manitou Fund for their support of this transformation project.

 Follow Our Blog Updates